ClaudioLutz/JobSearchAI/Documentation/Word_Template_Generator.md

 **Key Files**:
 - `word_template_generator.py`: Main script for generating Word documents
-- `motivation_letters/template/motivation_letter_template.docx`: Word template with Jinja2-style variables
+- `motivation_letters/template/motivation_letter_template.docx`: Default path to the Word template with Jinja2-style variables.

 **Technologies**:
-- docxtpl for template-based Word document generation
+- `docxtpl` library for template-based Word document generation (uses Jinja2 syntax).
-- python-docx as the underlying library for Word document manipulation
+- `python-docx` (as a dependency of `docxtpl`) for underlying Word document manipulation.
-- JSON for structured data input
+- JSON for structured data input.
-- Jinja2-style template syntax for variable replacement
-- Datetime for timestamp generation

 **Process**:
-1. Takes a structured JSON representation of a motivation letter
+1. Takes a structured JSON representation of a motivation letter (either as a dictionary or loaded from a file).
-2. Loads a pre-designed Word template with Jinja2-style variables (e.g., `{{ variable_name }}`)
+2. Loads a pre-designed Word template (`.docx`) containing Jinja2-style variables (e.g., `{{ variable_name }}`).
-3. Replaces the variables with actual content from the JSON data
+3. Creates a context dictionary mapping template variables to values from the input JSON.
-4. Saves the document to a file with a timestamp in the filename
+4. Renders the template using `docxtpl`, replacing variables with the context data.
+5. Saves the generated Word document.
+The default filename is based on the company name (`motivation_letters/motivation_letter_{company_name}.docx`) when called via `json_to_docx` without an explicit `output_path`.
+When called via `create_word_document_from_json_file`, the output filename mirrors the input JSON filename with a `.docx` extension.

 **Features**:
-- Template-based document generation for consistent formatting
+- Template-based document generation for consistent formatting using `docxtpl`.
-- Support for Jinja2-style variables in Word templates
-- Support for loops and conditionals in templates
+- Supports Jinja2-style variables, loops (`{% for ... %}`), and conditionals (`{% if ... %}`) within the Word template.
-- Professional document formatting with proper styling preserved from the template
+- Preserves formatting and styling from the Word template.
-- Structured layout matching standard motivation letter format
+- Generates Word documents matching standard motivation letter structure based on input JSON.
-- Automatic filename generation based on job title and company
+- Automatic filename generation (defaulting to company name or based on input JSON filename).
-- Integration with the motivation letter generator
-- Detailed logging for troubleshooting
+- Designed to be easily integrated into workflows (e.g., called after motivation letter generation).

 **Functions**:
 - `json_to_docx(motivation_letter_json, template_path='motivation_letters/template/motivation_letter_template.docx', output_path=None)`: Converts JSON to a Word document using a template